This post may contain affiliate links. Please read our disclosure policy.

 What makes my secret ingredient tomato basil soup so unique?

-One thing that I forgot to mention is that not only is there a secret ingredient in my tomato basil soup, there is also a secret method.
-The thing about this soup is that the longer you roast the Roma tomatoes, the more sinfully delicious the pot of soup will be.
+The thing about this soup is that the longer you roast the Roma tomatoes, the more delicious the pot of soup will be.
 Take your time, enjoy the process.
-Massage those tomatoes, carrots, onions, and garlic with some olive oil and a generous sprinkle of salt and pepper and pop them in the oven on a low heat setting for one hour.
-The slow baking process helps to caramelize the veggies a bit on the outside and develops more flavor in the tomatoes and brings out its natural sweetness.
+Massage those tomatoes, carrots, onions, and garlic with some olive oil.
+Then generous sprinkle of salt and pepper.
+Pop them in the oven on a low heat setting for one hour.
+The slow baking process helps to caramelize the veggies on the outside.
+All while developing more flavor in the tomatoes and brings out its natural sweetness.
 They’re wrinkle and cute and loaded with so much flavor when you pull that tray out of the oven.
 Bonus: your house is gonna smell like a Tuscan tomato field!
 There’s also zero sugar in my tomato basil soup.
 Only the natural sweetness from the slow roasting process and the carrots that are going into this soup.

-So what’s so secret about secret ingredient tomato basil soup?
+So what’s so secret ingredient?

 The secret to making delicious tomato basil soup or even minestrone is simple.
 It’s something you’ve already had.
 It’s something that goes hand in hand when you think of tomatoes and cheese